-Providers may assist pregnant women with filling out an application for temporary ambulatory prenatal care benefits (formerly known as PE (presumptive eligibility)) through the online EE process.
+Providers may assist pregnant women with filling out an application for temporary ambulatory prenatal care benefits through the online EE process.
 EE identification cards are included on the bottom portion of the enrollment notice that is printed out and provided to the member after the online enrollment process is completed.